skoczen/polytester/source_files/post.md

+FB: Geek warning: just finished up this new open-source tool at work.
+If you're a web programmer, you'll want it.
+If you're everybody else, just appreciate the pun.

+"Wait, what?", you're asking?
+You don't just travel all the time?
+Nope.
+I work a regular job, just like you.
+In Thailand. :)

+Everybody, meet polytester.

 One of the things I've enjoyed most at the jobs I've held has been building fantastic internal development tools, and a lot of the time, open sourcing them.
 Things like [will]() and [salad](), [django-seo-js](), and [django-ajax-uploader]().
 These sorts of projects are great fun, and as it's turned out, really useful to other developers.

 I'm really lucky to be able to continue that work at [BuddyUp](http://www.buddyup.org), and today, there's a new one to add: polytester.